A previous study found that 80%80\%80% of people preferred drin... | Channels for Pearson+

 Multiple Choice

 A previous study found that 80% of people preferred drinking Pepsi over Coca Cola.
-Use a normal distribution to approximate the probability that a random sample of 100 people reveals 60 people or more preferring Pepsi.
+Use a normal distribution to approximate the probability that, from this same random sample of 100 people, that between 10 and 11 people prefer Coca Cola.

 A